Commentz-Walter algorithm: Time Complexity

 Comparing the Aho-Corasick to the Commentz-Walter Algorithm yields results with the idea of time complexity.
-Aho-Corasick is considered linear O(m+n+k) where k is the number of matches.
-Commentz-Walter may be considered quadratic O(mn).
-The reason for this, lies in the fact that Commentz-Walter was developed by adding the shifts within the Boyer–Moore string-search algorithm to the Aho-Corasick, thus moving its complexity from linear to quadratic.
+Aho-Corasick is considered linear O(m+n+k) where k is the number of matches, n the haystack length, and m the pattern length.
+Commentz-Walter is O(mn), since Commentz-Walter was developed by adding the shifts within the Boyer–Moore string-search algorithm to the Aho-Corasick, thus it inherits the O(mn) complexity of Boyer-Moore.
+In both cases, this worst-case performance is only seen when matches are very frequent in the text.
+For infrequent matches, or no match at all, both algorithms approach linear performance.

-According to a study done in “The Journal of National Science Foundation of Sri Lanka 46” Commentz-Walter seems to be generally faster than the Aho–Corasick string matching algorithm.
-This, according to the journal, only exists when using long patterns.
+According to a published average-time complexity analysis, Commentz-Walter seems to be generally faster than the Aho–Corasick string matching algorithm, but only when using long patterns.
 However, the journal does state that there is no critical analysis on this statement and that there is a lack of general agreement on the performance of the algorithm.

 As seen in a visualization of the algorithm’s running time done in a study by “The International Journal of Advanced Computer Science and Information Technology” the performance of the algorithm increased linearly as the shortest pattern within the pattern set increased.